 A pledge or cession in securitatem debiti effected in accordance with rule 10.1.1 and 10.1.2 is effective against third parties.

 Nothing in this section prejudices any power of a Participant or CSD, as the case may be, to effect a pledge or cession in securitatem debiti to a person to whom the right to any uncertificated securities or an interest in uncertificated securities referred to in rule 6.1.1 has been transmitted by operation of law.

+A pledge or cession must be uplifted prior to settlement being recognised as irrevocable.

+It is the responsibility of the Participant to obtain approval from the pledgee for any movement of pledged securities.

 ATTACHMENT